SPARKESYS/SPARKESYS.github.io/Projects/UROV.md

 <a><img src="/assets/images/UROV/IMG_7456_resize.JPG" alt="UROV" style="width:250px;height:auto;"></a>

-<p>The program control and display the thrusters remotely was started, a C# program was written with a windows forms GUI.</p>
+<p>A program to control and display the camera feed and UROV status remotely was started.
+A C# program was written with a windows forms GUI. </p>
+<p>Python was used to display camera feed</p>
 <p>mono was installed on the raspian IOS to support .net framework. </p>

 <a><img src="/assets/images/UROV/IMG_7518_resize.JPG" alt="UROV" style="width:250px;height:auto;"></a>